PlayeRom/flightgear-addon-aerotow-everywhere/README.md

 1. Download "Aerotow Everywhere" add-on and unzip it.
 2. In Launcher go to "Add-ons" tab.
 Click "Add" button by "Add-on Module folders" section and select folder with unzipped "Aerotow Everywhere" add-on directory (or add command line options: `--addon=path`), and click "Fly!".
 After loading the simulator, a `$FG_HOME/Export/Addons/org.flightgear.addons.Aerotow` directory should be created.
 3. Close FlightGear for now.
 4. In the file explorer of your operating system, find the directory `$FG_HOME/Export/Addons/org.flightgear.addons.Aerotow`.
 This path must be added by the `--data` command line option, so it will be treated as an additional FGData directory.
-In Launcher go to "Settings" tab and in "Additionnal Setting" type for example on the Linux system: `--data=/home/{username}/.fgfs/Export/Addons/org.flightgear.addons.Aerotow` or on the Windows: `--data=C:\Users\{username}\AppData\Roaming\flightgear.org\Export\Addons\org.flightgear.addons.Aerotow`.
+In Launcher go to "Settings" tab and in "Additional Setting" type for example on the Linux system: `--data=/home/{username}/.fgfs/Export/Addons/org.flightgear.addons.Aerotow` or on the Windows: `--data=C:\Users\{username}\AppData\Roaming\flightgear.org\Export\Addons\org.flightgear.addons.Aerotow`.
 5. Run simulator again, now everything should be working.

 ## How to start?

 Start FlightGear at any airport with your aircraft as a glider, such as ASK 21.

 From the top menu, select `Aerotow Everywhere` -> `Call for Piper J3 Cub aircraft`, `Robin DR400`,  `Cessna 182` or `Douglas C-47`.
-(Yes, you can choose from many aircrafts).
-The AI aircraft will appear to your right and align to the centreline of the runway in front of you.
+(Yes, you can choose from many aircraft).
+The AI aircraft will appear to your right and align to the centerline of the runway in front of you.
 At this time you should hook up to the aircraft, most often by pressing the `Ctrl-o` key (check help of your glider).
 The AI aircraft will begin to accelerate and take off.

 You can also take off in the bush.
 Then the tow plane will position itself in front of you (glider's course), so what heading you have is important.
 If you move away from the runway threshold further than 100 m, then the take-off of the tow plane will be as in the bush, i.e. according to the glider heading and not the runway.